-In a Safe System approach, mobility is a function of safety, rather than the other way around.
-It places road safety in the mainstream of road traffic system planning, design and operation.
+A Safe System approach places road safety in the mainstream of road traffic system planning, design and operation.
 Building on the best of previous approaches, Safe System better addresses the needs of vulnerable road users and is particularly relevant to the needs of LMICs.
 As discussed in The Safe System Approach, firmly establishing a Safe System in national road safety work requires strong political backing and underwriting in legislation (OECD, 2008; Belin et al., 2012).

 - Phase 2: 1960s–1970s thinking and practice focused on system-wide interventions encompassing infrastructure, vehicles and users in the pre-crash, in-crash and post-crash stages, but not yet emphasising institutional management responsibilities.

 - Phase 3: 1980s–1990s thinking and practice focused on system-wide interventions and targeted results, and saw the beginnings of institutional leadership and accountability for the implementation of targeted plans, which led to increasingly significant reductions in deaths and serious injuries during these decades.

 - Phase 4: Since the 1990s, thinking and practice has focused on increasingly holistic approaches, generically known as the Safe System approach, seeking the long-term elimination of death and serious injury.
 This goal is supported by interim targets and system-wide interventions (foreseen in the 1960s and 1970s, and used increasingly in the 1980s and 1990s).
 These pay greater attention to human error and vulnerabilities, with renewed emphasis on speed management, better road and vehicle crash protection, and post-crash care.
 This is underpinned by shared responsibility and strengthened, accountable institutional leadership.